 What is the aim of lead nurturing?

 The lead nurturing process is primarily about maintaining customer relationships.
 If you manage to build a long-term trusting relationship with a potential customer, you can position yourself as an expert and helpful advisor for many different topics, which will prove beneficial to you e.g. in terms of customer loyalty and brand awareness.
 Initially, it’s about turning initial contacts into satisfied, paying customers.
 Further qualifying leads is therefore an important process that takes place during the lead nurturing process.
-Its objectives include:
+This serves the following objectives, among others:

 - More qualified contacts